albertogg/albertogg.github.com/_drafts/introduction-to-http-testing-in-go.md

 - Test functions receive only one parameter `t *testing.T`.
 - Use `net/http/httptest` package to "record" the request response.

-Overall it's pretty straight forward, import needed packages, create a function for our test handler which name starts with `Test`, create a request and a recorder and pass those to the handler, do expectations using `if` statements.
+Overall it's pretty straightforward, import all needed libraries, create a function for handler which name starts with *"Test"*, create a request and a recorder and pass those to the handler, do expectations using if statements.

-Based on those four required/needed things let's do our test for the `main.go` file.
+Based on the above explanation our test for the `main.go` file should look something like this:

 ```go
 // main_test.go